acmdas/das_fieldstones/morefieldstones2017.md

 ## Free Press vs. Official Press
 Thu, 04 May 2017

 "WHEREVER I go, my first object, if I wish to find out the truth, is to get hold of the Free Press in France as in England, and even in America.
 But I know that wherever I get hold of such an organ it will be very strongly coloured with the opinion, or even fanaticism, of some minority.
 The Free Press, as a whole, if you add it all up and cancel out one exaggerated statement against another, does give you a true view of the state of society in which you live.
 The Official Press to-day gives you an absurdly false one everywhere.
 What a caricature&mdash;and what a base, empty caricature&mdash;of England or France or Italy you get in the "Times," or the "Manchester Guardian," the "Matin," or the "Tribune"!
-No one of them is in any sense general&mdash;or really national."&mdash;Hilaire Belloc: <em>The Free Press</em>, XI, B.
+No one of them is in any sense general&mdash;or really national."&mdash;Hilaire Belloc: *The Free Press*, XI, B.

 ## Am I a Bad Person?
 Fri, 05 May 2017